Getting Started with Add-on Development for Bedrock Edition

 - Click on this link to download Bedrock Definitions for Visual Studio Code.

 - Click on this link to download Blockception's Minecraft Bedrock Development for Visual Studio Code.

-Alternatively, if you would like to get started with commands in Minecraft, head on over to Introduction to Command Blocks to learn how to use command blocks to chain together different commands.
+Alternatively, if you would like to learn how to use commands, head on over to Getting Started with Command Blocks and learn how to use command blocks to chain together different commands.